facebookarchive/caffe2/_docs/operators-catalogue.md

 ## PiecewiseLinearTransform

-PiecewiseLinearTransform takes one inputs- predictions, a 2-D tensor (Tensor<float>) of size (batch_size x prediction_dimensions), and three args - upper bounds, slopes and intercepts of piecewise functions.
-The output tensor has the same shape of input tensor and contains the piecewise linear transformation.
-Each feature dimension has its own piecewise linear transformation function.
-Therefore the size of piecewise function parameters are all (pieces x prediction_dimensions).
+PiecewiseLinearTransform takes inputs -- predictions, a 2-D or 1-D tensor (Tensor<float>) of size (batch_size x prediction_dimensions).
+The piecewise linear functions are stored in bounds, slopes and intercepts.
+The output tensor has the same shape of input  `predictions`  and contains the predictions transformed by the piecewise linear functions.
+Each column of predictions has its own piecewise linear transformation functions.
+Therefore the size of piecewise function parameters are pieces x prediction_dimensions, except for binary predictions where only the positive prediction needs them.
 Note that in each piece, low bound is excluded while high bound is included.
 Also the piecewise linear function must be continuous.
-If the input is binary predictions (Nx2 tensor), set the binary arg to true (see details below).
+ Notes - If the input is binary predictions (Nx2 or Nx1 tensor), set the binary arg to true so that one group of piecewise linear functions is needed (see details below).
+- The transform parameters (bounds, slopes, intercepts) can be passed either through args or through input blobs.
+- If we have multiple groups of piecewise linear functions, each group has the same number of pieces.
+- If a prediction is out of the bounds, it is capped to the smallest or largest bound.